Khaledy30/nestjs-graphql/README.md

 2. Organize the code of the module according to the best practices and patterns adopted in the project.
 3. Register the module in the app.module.ts file of the monolith to ensure proper loading.
 4. Be sure to write adequate tests for the new module to ensure its quality and functionality.

+# Understanding GraphQL Queries and Mutations

+GraphQL is used as the query language for the API.
+Here's a brief explanation of queries and mutations:

+- Queries: Used to fetch data from the server.
+They specify the fields and relationships to retrieve.
+- Mutations: Used to modify data on the server.
+They allow you to create, update, or delete records.

 ## Conclusion